How to set up your new phone

 How to turn on Find My Device on your Google Pixel

 You'll also want to make sure to turn on location services on your Google Pixel™.
 Open Settings, then tap Location.
-Make sure to switch the option on.
+Make sure the Use location switch is on.

 How to turn on Find My iPhone